contao/docs/docs/dev/getting-started/hook.md

 For our first example we assume that we want to provide more information about the author of a news entry in the news template.
-Usually `$this->author` in the news template is simply filled with _by &lt;Author Name&gt;_.
+Usually `$this->author` in the news template is filled with _by &lt;Author Name&gt;_.
 No other information about the author is available via the news template's variables.
 Instead of fetching the information we need with custom PHP code in the template, we can instead implement a [`parseArticles`][2] hook.
 This hook allows us to enrich the template object of